100th Annual Conference

 - Money Talks: Making Sense of City Budgets & Government Accounting

-- City budgets and government accounting don’t have to be confusing—or boring!
+City budgets and government accounting don’t have to be confusing—or boring!
 This session breaks down the basics in plain language, with a focus on what city staff and elected leaders really need to know.
 We’ll explore how city money is tracked, where it comes from, where it goes, and why fund accounting matters.
-You’ll learn how the budgeting process works, about key financial documents required, and how to make smart, transparent decisions that serve your community.
+You’ll learn how the budgeting process works, about the key financial documents that are required, and how to make smart, transparent decisions that serve your community.
 Whether you’re new to city finance or just need a refresher, this fun and friendly session will leave you feeling more confident (and maybe even excited) about the numbers.

 12:00 p.m. – 1:00 p.m.
 Women's Caucus Business Meeting and Lunch